-The school and nursery have a designated safeguarding lead, Mrs Jo Ward, and a deputy,
+The school and nursery have designated safeguarding leads, Mrs Ali Pook/Miss Hollie Westlake and deputies Miss Hollie Westlake/Miss Anne Gillard.

-Miss Hollie Westlake.
 They keep an overview of children's wellbeing and needs from a safeguarding perspective.

 Staff are aware of how a child is in their daily life and will share any concerns they have with the safeguarding lead if they are worried about a child's wellbeing.